George Armitage Miller: Death

+Academic research

 Major contributions

 Miller began his career in a period during which behaviorism dominated research psychology.
 It was argued that observable processes are the proper subject matter of science, that behavior is observable and mental processes are not.
 Thus, mental processes were not a fit topic for study.
 Miller disagreed.
 He and others such Jerome Bruner and Noam Chomsky founded the field of Cognitive Psychology, which accepted the study of mental processes as fundamental to an understanding of complex behavior.
 In succeeding years, this cognitive approach largely replaced behaviorism as the framework governing research in psychology.

 Working memory

 From the days of William James, psychologists had distinguished short-term from long-term memory.
 While short-term memory seemed to be limited, its limits were not known.
 In 1956, Miller put a number on that limit in the paper "The magical number seven, plus or minus two".
 He derived this number from tasks such as asking a person to repeat a set of digits, presenting a stimulus and a label and requiring recall of the label, or asking the person to quickly count things in a group.
 In all three cases, Miller found the average limit to be seven items.
-He later had mixed feelings about this work, feeling that it had been often been misquoted, and he jokingly suggested that he was being persecuted by an integer.
+He later had mixed feelings about this work, feeling that it had often been misquoted, and he jokingly suggested that he was being persecuted by an integer.
 Miller invented the term chunk to characterize the way that individuals could cope with this limitation on memory, effectively reducing the number of elements by grouping them.
 A chunk might be a single letter or a familiar word or even a larger familiar unit.
 These and related ideas strongly influenced the budding field of cognitive psychology.